nuki-susanti/nuki-susanti.github.io/_posts/2023-01-10-road-crash-analysis.md

   <em>Day or Night?</em>
 </p>

 All those weather-related features are conditions collected at the crash locations.
-It is interesting that most accidents happen in the clear weather condtions, opposite to what usually people assume.
-In othe words, weather play little influence to accident events.
+It is interesting that most accidents happen in the clear weather condtions, unlike what people normally assume.
+In other words, weather play little influence to accident events.

 #### Spatial analysis - Is there any accident 'hot-spot'?